TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 You have just selected some entities.
-Press Pause Break to clear the selection and show general help for this view.
+When you are done reading this section, press Pause Break to clear the selection and show general help for this view.

 The selected entities are highlighted with a bright blue color.
+The editor always draws a white bounding bounding box of all selected entities.

 If you don't like the colors, you can tweak them in Editor settings (Esc->Settings->Editor->Appearance).

 ## Selection rectangle